RedisLabs/redislabs-docs/content/rc/subscriptions/view-pro-subscription.md

 1. The **Databases** tab lists the databases in your subscription and summarizes their settings.

-2. The **Overview** tab displays subscription settings for your Flexible subscription.
+2. The **Overview** tab displays subscription settings for your Redis Cloud Pro subscription.

 3. The **Connectivity** tab lets you limit access to the subscription by defining a VPC peering relationship or by setting up an allow list.